oscarlai1998/tp/docs/team/oscarlai1998.md

 Given below are details of my contributions to the project.

 #### Implemented methods in `Ui` class of iGraduate
-The Ui class is responsible for all operations that interact with the user, including scanning user input and printing information to the screen.

 *Considerations*

 The initial concern was to think of all the possible features that may require interaction